 There are two ways to apply to the Doctoral Program:

 The majority of our graduates accept positions conducting research and/or teaching in universities and research institutions throughout the world.
-Other graduates choose to join governmental organizations or think thanks that conduct relevant social policy research and analysis.
+Other graduates choose to join governmental organizations or think tanks that conduct relevant social policy research and analysis.
 A few opt to re-enter the social services field in an executive capacity.